 Step 3: Resize your image

-Once the image is opened, select the Arrange button on the left-hand side.
-It looks like two, dual-headed arrows pointing up, down, left, and right.
+Once the image is opened, select the Properties button on the left-hand side.
+It looks like a piece of paper with a diagonal arrow inside it that’s pointing up and to the right.
 Then select Resize Image.

 Select your desired width and height and make sure the Constrain proportions box is checked, as to maintain the proper proportions when rescaling your image.
 When finished, select the Apply button.